DODOEX/docs/docs/audit.md

 ---

-All DODO V2 smart contracts were audited by [SlowMist](https://www.slowmist.com/en)
+All DODO V2 smart contracts were audited by [SlowMist](https://www.slowmist.com/en).

-SlowMist Technology is a company focused on blockchain ecological security.SlowMist Technology is already a top international blockchain security company, served many global well-known projects mainly through "the security solution that integrated the threat discovery and threat defense while tailored to local conditions,"
+SlowMist Technology is a company focused on Blockchain Ecosystem Security.
+It has served many globally well-known projects, mainly through "security solution that integrated the threat discovery and threat defense while tailored to local conditions".

-SlowMist's April 13，2021 audit report on DODO can be accessed [here](https://github.com/DODOEX/contractV2/blob/main/audit/SlowMist_Smart%20Contract_Security_Audit_Report_DODOV2.pdf).
+SlowMist's April 13, 2021 audit report on DODO can be accessed [here](https://github.com/DODOEX/contractV2/blob/main/audit/SlowMist_Smart%20Contract_Security_Audit_Report_DODOV2.pdf).

 ---